stanislavb/snmp-lldp/README.md

 The "-p" flag adds a list of ports under "ports" on each device record.
 Port information includes port speed and port name, including letters on modular HP devices and names like "ge-0/0/0" on Juniper devices.
 It also differs from the children list in that the port list can contain the same neighbour several times, for example in an LACP connection, and in a recursive lookup it also includes the parent device, which the list of children doesn't include to avoid loops.

 <pre>
-$ lldptree.py -p -c example-SNMP switch001
+$ lldptree.py -p -c public switch001
 $ cat lldptree.json
 {
     "ports": [